Rackspace Directory Sync: Administrator's Guide

 - These addresses cannot include a domain alias in the address but can include either the primary domain or accepted domains.

-- Alternate email addresses associated to domain aliases can be created using the primary domain.
-(For example, use "SMTP:userB@example.com" to create the alternate address 'userB@example.net'.)
+- Alternate email addresses associated with domain aliases can be created by using the primary domain.
+For example,

-- Accepted Domains are created with the full email address (including the domain).
-IE Use "SMTP:userA@example.org" to create alternate address 'userA@example.org'
+- Accepted domains are created with the full email address (including the domain).
+For example,

 - The Attribute Editor is visible in the Active Directory Users and Computer (ADUC) console with the Advanced Features enabled in the View tab.

-- Domain aliases and accepted domains must be configured with the help of Email Support before configuring alternate addresses.
+- Domain aliases and accepted domains must be configured with the help of Cloud Office Support before configuring alternate addresses.
 If not, they will not sync correctly.

 - Alternate Addresses work for Exchange Mailboxes only.
 They do not work with Distribution Lists or Contacts.
-Those must be done manually in the Email Control Panel.
+Those must be done manually in the Cloud Office Control Panel.

-User passwords must meet the following requirements.
-Directory Sync will not set an email password that does not meet these criteria.
-We recommend that you change your domain password rules to meet or exceed these:
+Directory Sync will not set an email password that does not meet minimum password requirements.
+We recommend that you change your domain password rules to meet or exceed these requirements.

-- Must contain 3 of the 4 character groups:
+- Must contain three of the following four character groups:

 - Passwords must contain at least 6 characters